skip to Main Content

 sam.rosas-mantilla@balletaustin.org

-Sam holds a Bachelor of Fine of Arts in Dance Studies with a concentration in Education and a Minor in Educational Psychology from The University of Texas at Austin, and is a Texas Education Agency certified K-12 Dance Educator.
+Sam holds a Bachelor of Fine of Arts degree in Dance Studies with a concentration in Education and a Minor in Educational Psychology from The University of Texas at Austin, and is a Texas Education Agency certified K-12 Dance Educator.
 She has also worked as a Residential Counselor at American Ballet Theatre’s UT Austin Summer Intensive in 2018, and Boston Ballet School’s Summer Dance Program in 2019 and 2021 as a Senior Residential Counselor.
-At the University of Texas at Austin, Sam trained in a plethora of contemporary dance styles under Charles O. Anderson, Erica Gionfriddo, and Gesel Mason, and performed with the University of Texas at Austin’s award-winning ensemble Dance Repertory Theatre.
+At The University of Texas at Austin, Sam trained in a plethora of contemporary dance styles under Charles O. Anderson, Erica Gionfriddo, and Gesel Mason, and performed with The University of Texas at Austin’s award-winning ensemble Dance Repertory Theatre.
 She also studied Pilates and Somatics under Andrea Beckham, and mindfulness with Dr. Kirstin Neff.

 Rebecca Tulis, EduMoves™ Teaching Artist